RainWang6188/leetcode-notes/note/Graph_theory.md

         It takes $O(\log |V|)$ to pop the smallest vertex from a min heap, the whole algorithm takes $O((|E| + |V|)\log |V|)$, good if the graph is sparse.

         However, update the priority of a specific element can be very tricky...
+[Here](https://www.geeksforgeeks.org/dijkstras-shortest-path-algorithm-using-priority_queue-stl/) is an implementation for reference.

 #### 2.1.2.2 **Bellman-Ford Algorithm**
 - Algorithm([wiki](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm))